aljawaid/ApplicationBranding/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-This plugin will rename your installation to \'My Workspace\', and include matching device icons in the site metadata for a better user experience.
+This plugin will rename your installation to \'My Workspace\' and include matching device icons in the site metadata for a better user experience.
 A revamped login page, with a new Admin Dashboard showing global installation activity data with corrected page titles will give a more professional appeal across the site and when sharing links.

 Features